guyp98/smartHome/README.md

-# smart home
+# Smart Home

-this project includs code for android app, home server and smart Switch.
+This project is a full package to implement a smart home.
+Starting from the android app all the way to a physical smart switch.
+This includes code for an android app, a home server and smart Switch.
+We also included the schematics for the smart switch.

 ## how all come together
 ![image](https://user-images.githubusercontent.com/63144072/134199323-d933e467-3390-48bd-a524-684467573887.png)